 ADDRESSING LOCAL ISSUES WITH GLOBAL IMPACT

 How do we preserve and restore a healthy ecosystem that embraces bears and bobcats, eagles and condors, people and domestic animals, whales and shellfish?
-What additional efforts will lead to a healthy, sustainable balance within our urban environments and with nature?
+What additional efforts will lead to a healthy, sustainable balance within our urban and rural environments and with nature?

 The recognition that human activities touch every inch of the Earth requires us to carefully rethink our relationship with our environment.
 We are interested in funding efforts that address critical environmental issues in the Santa Barbara area – particularly when those issues are related to global environmental concerns and when local solutions can inform efforts elsewhere.